vivekshringi/EspressoTests/README.md

 All Tests
 - All tests were executed on Emulator with API 26

-- to run espresso tests following command can be user ./gradlew connectedAndroidTest
+- to run espresso tests following command can be used "./gradlew connectedAndroidTest"

 Scenarios covers
 - Login